 Job Readiness Training:

-In junction other organizations, YTech programming aims to have youth be aware of the importance of both soft and hard skills.
+In conjunction other organizations, YTech programming aims to have youth be aware of the importance of both soft and hard skills.
 In partnership with the Horn of Africa Services organization, youth are taught interview techniques, how to job search, and more.
 In addition, they are given projects that allow them to allow use and learn devices such as cameras, camcorders, and laptops for presentations.

 Furthermore, youth attending the YTech program will have the opportunity to ask for tips from various professionals in how to get themselves started and what approaches are best taken; the program has a slight integration of leadership skill building through moments of mentorship from professionals and volunteers.